martinic/ember-cli-markdown-editor/README.md

 # ember-cli-markdown-editor

-markdown-editor is markdown enhanced textarea with native browser spellchecking
+markdown-editor is a markdown enhanced textarea with native browser spellchecking

 Features:
 - Bootstrap Styling by default